 Launch Event at The Inner Garden in Toronto, Canada, August 29, 2013

-CMCS provides members with critical and creative resources to produce and engage with professional developments, latest research, and art exchanges in media and popular culture.
-With an innovative focus on celebrity studies, CMCS encourages members to strengthen and celebrate their educational and talent-based needs in personalized and collective settings.
-Membership is free and open to academics, media professionals, artists, students, and all community members.
+CMCS provides members with timely updates on professional developments, latest research, intellectual exchanges, and collaborative projects in media studies, popular culture and celebrity studies.
+Membership is free and open to academics, media professionals, creative practitioners, students, and all community members.